 A company is eligible to seek such a moratorium unless it falls within one of the categories of exempted types of company and/or is or has been subject to a moratorium or insolvency proceedings in the past twelve months.
-It is worth noting that, for these purposes, "insolvency proceedings" include both Creditors' Voluntary Arrangements and the presentation of a winding up petition which is not withdrawn.
+It is worth noting that, for these purposes, "insolvency proceedings" include both Creditors' Voluntary Arrangements and the presentation of a winding up petition that is not subsequently withdrawn.
 If the company is currently subject to a winding up petition then the Court must also be satisfied that a moratorium for the company would achieve a better result for the company’s creditors as a whole than would be likely if the company were wound up.

 In order to obtain a New Moratorium the directors of the company must apply to the Court.
 A "qualified person" (an Insolvency Practitioner) must support the application and, if the New Moratorium is granted, act as a "monitor" of the company during the period of the New Moratorium.
 Once granted, the New Moratorium will last for an initial period of 20 business days.
 This can be extended by a further 20 business days at the directors' discretion (provided that they are satisfied, and confirm to the court, that the relevant requirements are met).
 Any further extensions require the agreement of the company's creditors, or an application to the Court.

 Statutory Demands and Winding Up Petitions

-The Bill prohibits the filing of winding up petitions in respect of statutory demands made during the "relevant period".
+The Act prohibits the filing of winding up petitions in respect of statutory demands made during the "relevant period".
 The relevant period for this purpose was originally between 1 March and 30 September 2020 (extended from 30 June in the Bill).
 It has now been extended twice more and is currently set to last to 31 March 2021.